+The authority to approve outgoing loans resets with the Library Board.
+The Grutzmacher Collection Committee meets as needed to consider loan requests and passes on their recommendation to the Library Board.
+If the loan requested is approved, administration is tasked to the Library Director to ensure this policy and all applicable laws are followed in carrying out the loan.
+The Library Director oversees the requisite paperwork, coordination, communication, and monitoring of the transaction in preparation of and during the loan.
 The authority to approve an outgoing loan rests with [insert responsible person/governing body here].
 [Insert responsible person here], in consultation with [insert responsible person/governing body here], is responsible for communicating with the requesting organization, preparing and maintaining all loan paperwork, as well as monitoring the transaction over the loan period.
 The authority to recall the loan prior to the noted end date rests with [insert responsible person here].
 If unusual restrictions are required for an outgoing loan, [insert responsible person here], in consultation with [insert responsible person/governing body here], will approve or negotiate and enforce these conditions.